 Professor Kishimoto has received numerous prestigious awards and honors, including the Imperial Prize of the Japan Academy (1992), the Sandoz Prize for Immunology of the International Union of Immunological Society (1992), the Avery-Landsteiner Prize of the German Society for Immunology (1996), ISI Citation Laureate Award (2000), Honorary Doctorate Degree from the Universidad Tecnologica de Santiago, UTESA, (2001), Honorary Professorship at the Fourth Military Medical College, Xian, China (2002), Honorary Doctor of Science from Mahidol University (2003), Robert Koch Gold Medal (2003), Distinguished Professorship of Medicine and Immunology, University California, Davis (2004), Honorary Life Time Achievements Award from the International Cytokine Society (2006), the Crafoord Prize from the Royal Swedish Academy of Sciences (2009) and the Japan Prize (2011).
 He was awarded the Order of Culture from the Emperor of Japan in (1998) and Royal Decoration from the Kingdom of Thailand in 2012.
 He was also elected as a Foreign Associate of the US National Academy of Sciences (1991), Member of the Japan Academy (1995) and Member of the Deutsche Akademie der Naturforscher Leopoldina (2005).
 In addition, has been President of the International Immunopharmacology Society, the International Cytokine Society and the Japanese Society for Immunology.
 He is also Honorary Member of the American Association of Immunologists and the American Society of Hematology.
 He is involved in several professional activities including being former President of the 14th International Congress for the Society of Immunology.
 He is also an editor or member of the editorial board of several international journals in his fields of specialization and selection committee member for a number of international prizes.

-The King Faisal International Prize for Medicine for this year 2017, Topic: (Biologic Therapeutics In Autoimmune Diseases), has been awarded to Professor Tadamitsu Kishimoto in recognition of his prominent role in developing a novel biologic therapy for autoimmune diseases.
+Professor Tadamitsu Kishimoto was awarded the prize in recognition of his prominent role in developing a novel biologic therapy for autoimmune diseases.

 Professor Kishimoto, through his work for more than 30 years, is responsible for discovering interleukin-6 (IL-6), its receptor and signaling pathways.
 He established the physiological function of the interleukin-6 (IL-6) pathway and its role in inflammatory/autoimmune diseases.